spasutto/igc2kmz/README.md

 [![Visualisation example](doc/output_MtBlanc.jpg?raw=true)](doc/output_MtBlanc.jpg?raw=true)

 ## Usage
+Just go to [https://spasutto.github.io/igc2kmz/igc2kmz.html](https://spasutto.github.io/igc2kmz/igc2kmz.html) and select an IGC file or drag/drop it in the yellow/greenish zone.

+You can also drop :
+- images ; they will be incorporated in the KMZ at the right time (if time coded in EXIF).
+- tasks ('.xctsk' XCTrack format, see http://xctrack.org/Competition_Interfaces.html)

+Click 'Convert' and there it is.
+The 'tool' icon 🔧 open the options in wich you can customize the behaviours of the KMZ generation.
+Interactive help is provided in the popup.

+## Code
 **For the web** : See [igc2kmz.html](igc2kmz.html) or [example.html](examples/example.html) ('*hello world*' code), Single Page Application [available here](https://spasutto.github.io/igc2kmz/dist/igc2kmz_spa.html) (right click and save it to computer/phone)

 :warning: As of now, web version runs on the UI thread and on slow machines or with big flight it can block the page for some time :boom: